 - Complete a baccalaureate degree from a regionally accredited institution.
 (We recommend an undergraduate major in the behavioral sciences, such as gerontology, psychology, sociology, or rehabilitation.
 Education and business administration majors are also acceptable.)

 - Demonstrate proficiency in basic statistics.
-(We may grant individual exceptions to this requirement.)

 - Earn a recommended GPA of 3.0 on a 4.0 scale in science and overall.

 - Complete and submit an online application.

 - Submit three letters of recommendation.
 (We recommend letters from instructors, employers, undergraduate advisors, volunteer supervisors, or other academic/research mentors.)

 - Submit a minimum combined score of 300 from the Graduate Record Examination taken within the last five years.
 (We may accept an older score if you’ve been recently engaged in other graduate studies.)